Armenian Genocide Memorial Church, Der Zor: Background

 Deir ez-Zor was designated as the final destination point of the Armenian refugees who were driven out from their lands into a long march within the Syrian desert.
-That point of the desert became the witness of the annihilation of the remaining refugees who were forced by the Ottoman Turks to death marches.
-Those major killing centres in the region came to be known as Deir ez-Zor Camps where, according to different sources, between 1Million to 1.5 Million Armenians were killed.
+That point of the desert was the site of the annihilation of the remaining refugees who were forced by the Ottoman Turks to death marches.
+Those major killing centres in the region came to be known as Deir ez-Zor camps.

-The location of the memorial was a plot of land which had been used as a burial site, concentration and death march camp, killing center and site of execution during the genocide.
+The location of the memorial was a plot of land which had been used as a burial site and concentration camp, and site of execution during the genocide.
 Later, through the efforts of the Armenian community in Deir ez-Zor, a small chapel dedicated to Saint Hripsime was built in the same place.
 The new memorial complex replaced this older structure.
 By the initiative of the Armenian Apostolic Church, Diocese of Aleppo, the ground-blessing ceremony took place on 12 May 1985.

 The Genocide Memorial was a large, freestanding sculptural work.
 At its base the remains of genocide victims were buried.
-The complex consisted of a circular glass display of genocide victims' remains, out of which a white-marble tower was grown, flanked by khatchkars (cross-stones).
+The complex consisted of a circular glass display of genocide victims' remains, out of which a white-marble tower was grown, flanked by khachkars (cross-stones).